 All of us have seen or taken part in meetings full of wonderfully colorful sticky notes plastered all over chart paper, whiteboards, even glass windows.
 It is also easy to scan social media and find professionals, teachers and school leaders bragging about these meeting sessions, sharing colorful photos full of multi-colored post-its littering a massive sheet of paper, proudly stating how many post-it sticky notes have been used but with no evident organization used.
 Yet, this evaluation of a successful self-study might be missing a key component of success — how these ideas and notes relate to one another and the important story that relationship should tell.

-Tom Wujec, a leader in collaboration, calls this critical organization of these, note cards or sticky notes a “systems model.”
+Tom Wujec, a leader in collaboration, calls this critical organisation of these, note cards or sticky notes a “systems model.”
 Grouping, flow, meaningful connections and other strategies are what bring out the collective team-owned product from its individual contributions.
-Mr. Wujec describes the fundamental, organizable components to this system modeling as “links and nodes.”
+Mr. Wujec describes the fundamental, organisable components to this system modeling as “links and nodes.”
 A link can be described as the visual, usually graphic material that exists between or around the sticky notes.
 They often take the form of arrows, numbering, shapes, vectors for grouping or even may be pictorial to add a theme to the work.
 Nodes are the content written or drawn onto a card or a sticky note that contains a singular thought or singular piece of a system.
 These are most often single idea text or pictures that also represent a single idea, step, person or object.

 Taking these links and nodes to create a large-scale visual and textual representation of a self-study helps to build a group understanding as to the place, time and constraints that the identified problem exists in.
 All members have the opportunity to understand, build upon and make meaning from a group representation activity.
 High quality facilitation that can drive the product further and can prod even the most reluctant team members is now and will always be critical to success.
 Check out a few provided examples from a recent workshop I led in Luxembourg to see how dialogue can manifest itself into these visual maps.